Bonsai Gallery From the US National Arboretum

 Bonsai Group Planting

-The group planting at right has been in cultivation since 1970.
+The group planting below has been in cultivation since 1970.

 Note that in this composition, the trees appear at different levels.
 Look at the rocks on the forest floor and notice how moss has been placed on the soil to depict low growing plants in this beautiful woodland setting.